Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Montelukast/Montelukast_evaluation_report.md

   * [4 Conclusion](#4-conclusion)
   * [5 References](#5-references)
 # 1 Introduction
-The presented model building and evaluation report evaluates the performance of a physiology-based  pharmacokinetics (PBPK) model for montelukast in adults.
+The presented model building and evaluation report evaluates the performance of a physiology-based  pharmacokinetic (PBPK) model for montelukast in adults.

 Montelukast is a selective and orally active leukotriene receptor antagonist that inhibits the cysteinyl leukotriene (CysLT) receptor 1, used in the maintenance treatment of asthma.
 Montelukast is mainly metabolized by CYP2C8 (72%) ([Marzolini 2017](#5-references)).
 Montelukast is a strongly lipophilic drug.
 The final lipophilicity was estimated to be lower than the reported values, as with lipophilicity values above 3-4 log units the drug already reached maximal permeability levels.
-The final montelukast model applies metabolism by CYP2C8, and minor involved enzymes CYP3A4/5 (16% ) CYP2C9 (12%) and glomerular filtration ([Marzolini 2017, Filppula 2011, Zhou 2017](#5-references)) and adequately described the pharmacokinetics of montelukast in adults.
+The final montelukast model applies metabolism by CYP2C8, and to a minor extend involved clearance by the enzymes CYP3A4/5 (16% ), CYP2C9 (12%) and glomerular filtration ([Marzolini 2017, Filppula 2011, Zhou 2017](#5-references)) and adequately described the pharmacokinetics of montelukast in adults.

 The montelukast model is a whole-body PBPK model, allowing for dynamic translation between individuals.
-The montelukast report demonstrates the level of confidence in the montelukast PBPK model build with the OSP suite with regard to reliable predictions of montelukast pharmacokinetics (PK) in adults during model-informed drug development.
+The montelukast report demonstrates the level of confidence in the montelukast PBPK model built with the OSP suite with regard to reliable predictions of montelukast pharmacokinetics (PK) in adults during model-informed drug development.

 # 2 Methods

 ## 2.1 Modeling strategy
 The general concept of building a PBPK model has previously been described by Kuepfer et al. ([Kuepfer 2016](#5-references)).
-Relevant information on anthropometric (height, weight) and physiological parameters (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([PK-Sim Ontogeny Database Version 7.3](#5-references)).
+Relevant information on anthropometric (height, weight) and physiological parameters (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([Schlender 2016](#5-references)).
 The information was incorporated into PK-Sim® and was used as default values for the simulations in adults.

-The  applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([Schlender 2016](#5-references)) or otherwise referenced for the specific process.
+The  applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([PK-Sim Ontogeny Database Version 7.3](#5-references)) or otherwise referenced for the specific process.

 First, a base mean model was built using data from the single dose escalation study to find an appropriate structure describing the PK of montelukast.
 The mean PK model was developed using a typical European individual.
 Unknown parameters were identified using the Parameter Identification module provided in PK-Sim®.
 Structural model selection was mainly guided by visual inspection of the resulting description of data and biological plausibility.